TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/netwatcher-connmonitor.md

 ### **What is a connection monitor, test group and test**

 * Connection Monitor Resource – Region specific Azure resource.
 All the entities mentioned below are properties of a Connection Monitor resource.
 * Endpoints – All sources and destinations that participate in connectivity checks are called as endpoints.
-Examples of endpoint – Azure VMs, On Premise agents, URLs, IPs
+Examples of endpoint – Azure VMs, On Premise agents, URLs, IPs.
 * Test Configuration – Each test configuration is protocol specific.
-Based on the protocol chosen, you can define port, thresholds, test frequency and other parameters
+Based on the protocol chosen, you can define port, thresholds, test frequency and other parameters.
 * Test Group – Each test group contains source endpoints, destination endpoints and test configurations.
-Each Connection Monitor can contain more than one test groups
+Each Connection Monitor can contain more than one test groups.
 * Test – Combination of a source endpoint, destination endpoint and test configuration make one test.
-This is the lowest level at which monitoring data (checks failed % and RTT) is available
+This is the lowest level at which monitoring data (checks failed % and RTT) is available.

 ### **Is Powershell/CLI available for Connection Monitor(Preview)**

-* Yes you can use powershell and CLI to create / update Connection Monitor
+* Yes, you can use powershell and CLI to create / update Connection Monitor

 ### **Does Connection Monitor(Preview)support IPv6**

-* Yes Connection Monitor(Preview) supports IPv6**
+* Yes, Connection Monitor(Preview) supports IPv6**

 ### **How is Checks Failed % calculated for a test**
 * If HTTP is selected, the service calculates the number of HTTP responses that returned a response code to determine the checks failed %.
 To calculate RTT we measure the time taken to receive the response of a HTTP call.